 See the maps from my Etruscan origins proven! article among them:

 Who would have seen this coming?Me.
 Years ago.

-I had shown in detail how this, the fact that Indo-European languages are born in Eastern Turkey / Taurus mountains, Northwest Iran / Zagros and Caucasus, did happen using archaeological, mythological, linguistic and genetics information.
+I had shown in detail how this, the fact that Indo-European languages are born in Eastern Turkey / Taurus mountains, Northwest Iran / Zagros and Caucasus, happened using archaeological, mythological, linguistic and genetics information.
 Everyone who claimed that Indo-European was a mountain language was correct.
-Unfortunately, I do not know more than a few people who had made such important remarks in Indo-European linguistics.
+Unfortunately, I do not know more than a few people who had made such an important remark in Indo-European linguistics.
 I would be pleased to add their names to the ones I have already mentioned.

 (Click on the image for the answer)

 Amazon Kindle - Paperback

 Discover groundbreaking revelations on the roots of modern civilization in one short book.
 How did we arrive to where we are?
 How ancient civilizations a world apart, Sumer and Maya were connected.
 An overview that covers a wide range of topics from human migrations 50000 years ago to Gobeklitepe, the first temple in history, the first matriarchal society with written records, Elam, and to the Sun Cult of the Hattis.
 Their origins and influence on other ancient civilizations including their neighbors, distant relatives: Ancient Egypt, Ancient Greece, Hurrian, Scythian, Oguz, Kassite, Gutian, Hyksos and more.
 (Many of my articles on this website included)